josephrubin/recycle.js/README.md

     //...
 });
 ```
-You can even group sets of related module preperations (WIP, use strings teach about globals later)
+You can even group sets of related module preperations.
 >main.js
 ```
 mod.prepare({ //Algorithms